jookies/jasmin/misc/doc/sources/management/jcli/modules.rst

 * **result**: (default to *False*) It will be read by Jasmin router at the end of the script execution to check if the filter is matching the message passed through the routable variable, matched=True / unmatched=False

+.. note:: It is possible to check for any parameter of the SMPP PDU: TON, NPI, PROTOCOL_ID ... since it is provided through
+          the **routable** object.
+.. note:: Using **EvalPyFilter** offers the possibility to call external webservices, databases ... for powerfull
+          routing or even for logging, rating & billing through external third party systems.

 .. _httpccm_manager:

 HTTP Client connector manager